StevenKolamkuzhiyil/spa-shared-angular/README.md

 Critical dependency: the request of a dependency is an expression

 ```
-Caused by conflict of `ContextReplacementPlugin` between Angular v11 and `@angular-builders/custom-webpack-config`.
 "Fixed" in Angular v13 since `ContextReplacementPlugin` isn't used (https://github.com/angular/angular/issues/43092#issuecomment-895848535).